willbohlke/Mod-Soft-Dev-Term-Project/README.md

 ## How to play:
 1. install the modules listed above
-2. run gui.py and the game should load!
+2. run gui.py and the game will load!